What utilities do Greer CPW provide?

 Is a deposit required prior to service?

-For a new residential account, a deposit is not required but there is a service fee based on the number of metered services provided. $30 for one metered service, $45 for two metered services and $60 for three metered services.
+For a new residential account, a deposit is not required but there is an activation fee based on the number of metered services provided. $30 for one metered service, $60 for two metered services and $100 for three metered services. (same as above)

-For a non-residential account, a deposit is required unless an irrevocable letter of credit or surety bond is issued.
-Large customers may also submit company financials indicating a reduced credit risk or bond rating worthiness.
-The service fee is based on the number of metered services provided. $40 for one metered service, $60 for two metered services and $90 for three metered services.
+For a commercial account, a deposit of the two highest bills x 1.5 is required.
+The activation fee is based on the number of metered services provided. $50 for one metered service, $80 for two metered services and $150 for three metered services.

 How do I disconnect service?